Battle of Midway: Initial air attacks

-Midway's radar picked up the enemy at a distance of several miles, and interceptors were scrambled.
+Midway's radar picked up the Japanese at 05:53, at a distance of 93 nautical miles, and interceptors were scrambled.
 Unescorted bombers headed off to attack the Japanese carriers, their fighter escorts remaining behind to defend Midway.
-At 06:20, Japanese carrier aircraft bombed and heavily damaged the U.S. base.
-Midway-based Marine fighters led by Major Floyd B. Parks, which included six F4Fs and 20 F2As, intercepted the Japanese and suffered heavy losses, though they managed to destroy four B5Ns, as well as a single A6M.
-Within the first few minutes, two F4Fs and 13 F2As were destroyed, while most of the surviving U.S. planes were damaged, with only two remaining airworthy.
-American anti-aircraft fire was intense and accurate, destroying three additional Japanese aircraft and damaging many more.
+Having taken off at 06:00 Midway-based Marine fighters led by Major Floyd B. Parks, which included six F4Fs and twenty F2As, intercepted the Japanese at 06:20 and suffered heavy losses, though they destroyed four B5Ns and one Zero.
+Within the first few minutes, two F4Fs and thirteen F2As were destroyed, while most of the surviving U.S. planes were damaged, with only two remaining airworthy.
+Starting At 06:34, Japanese carrier aircraft bombed and heavily damaged the U.S. base.
+American anti-aircraft fire was intense and accurate, destroying three Japanese aircraft and damaging many more.

-Of the 108 Japanese aircraft involved in this attack, 11 were destroyed (including three that ditched), 14 were heavily damaged, and 29 were damaged to some degree.
-The initial Japanese attack did not succeed in neutralizing Midway: American bombers could still use the airbase to refuel and attack the Japanese invasion force, and most of Midway's land-based defenses similarly remained intact.
+Of the 108 Japanese aircraft that participated in this attack, 11 were destroyed (including 3 that ditched), 14 were heavily damaged, and 29 were damaged to some degree.
+140 more were available to the Japanese, but never launched, and were destroyed when their carriers sank.
+The initial Japanese attack did not succeed in neutralizing Midway: American bombers could still use the airbase to refuel and attack the Japanese, and most of Midway's land-based defenses remained intact.
 Japanese pilots reported to Nagumo that a second aerial attack on Midway's defenses would be necessary if troops were to go ashore by 7 June.